How to Disable App Installations on Non-System Drives in Windows 11

 Why Control Where Apps Install?

 By default, apps from the Microsoft Store install on your C: drive.
-Users can choose to move apps apps already installed from the Microsoft Store to a different internal or external drive if they want.
+You can move already installed apps to another internal or external drive, and Windows 11 lets you install new apps there too.

-If you want to prevent users from installing apps on non-system drives, you can disable this feature using either Group Policy or the Registry Editor.
+If you want to prevent this, you can disable the feature using either Group Policy or the Registry Editor.

 To access the local group policy editor and make this change, follow the steps below.